ngx-translate/core/README.md

 ### Parser

-If you need it for some reason, you can use the `TranslateParser` service.
+If you need it for some reason, you can use the `DefaultParser` service.

 #### Methods:
 - `interpolate(expr: string, params?: any): string`: Interpolates a string to replace parameters.